Melanerpes shawi

 Melanerpes shawi is an extinct species of woodpecker from the Pleistocene of California.
-It was found in the La Brea tar pits.
-It's part of the genus Melanerpes, which includes twenty-four extant species found across North and South America.
+It was found in the La Brea Tar Pits.
+It is part of the genus Melanerpes, which includes 23 extant species found across North and South America.

 History and naming

-First described in 2021 based on a complete tarsometatarsus, Melanerpes shawi is known from at least seventeen additional specimens that, together with the holotype, likely represent four different individuals.
+First described in 2021 based on a complete tarsometatarsus, M. shawi is known from at least 17 additional specimens that together with the holotype likely represent four different individuals.
 All the fossil material was found at the tar pits of Rancho La Brea, which date to the late Pleistocene.

-The species is named after Christopher Shaw, who worked as a volunteer at the Rancho La Brea tar pits for several decades and was a former collections manager.
+The species is named after Christopher Shaw, who worked as a volunteer at the Rancho La Brea Tar Pits for several decades and was a former collections manager.